ocaml/ocaml.org/data/news/platform/ocaml-5.0.beta1.md

 This alpha repository contains various fixes that are in the process of being upstreamed, but it should be less and less required with progress of the beta release.

-Changes since last alpha release
+Changes Since Last Alpha Release
 --------------------------------

-# Stdlib changes
+# Stdlib Changes

 + [#11309](https://github.com/ocaml/ocaml/issues/11309), [#11424](https://github.com/ocaml/ocaml/issues/11424), [#11427](https://github.com/ocaml/ocaml/issues/11427), +[#11545](https://github.com/ocaml/ocaml/issues/11545): Add Domain.recommended_domain_count.
    (Christiano Haesbaert, Konstantin Belousov, review by David Allsopp,